Python on Cori KNL¶

 This doesn't mean that you should abandon Python.
 It does however mean that you will need to work to obtain performance on future architectures like KNL.
 Below we discuss tools, techniques, and skills that Python developers can adopt or learn that may help them migrate code to Cori KNL.
 Much of the information presented here comes from our input from the Intel Python team and from work done in the NESAP for Data program.

 Suggestion 1 - Consider the Intel Distribution for Python¶

-As documented here NERSC provides software modules for Anaconda Python, including both Python 2 (until Jan 1 2020) and Python 3.
+As documented here NERSC provides software modules for Anaconda Python.
 The Anaconda Python distribution includes a number of optimized libraries that leverage Intel's expertise, particularly the Intel Math Kernel Library (MKL).
 These libraries include numpy, scipy, numba, etc. Most importantly these libraries are threaded and include vector optimizations critical for maximum performance on KNL.